-- (4) We are deferring certain costs associated with this offering, including certain legal, accounting and other related expenses, which have been recorded in other assets on this unaudited pro forma consolidated balance sheet.
-Upon completion of this offering, these deferred costs will be charged against the proceeds from this offering with a corresponding reduction to additional paid-in capital. - (5) Upon completion of the Transactions, we will become the sole managing member of Baldwin Risk Partners, LLC.
+We are deferring certain costs associated with this offering, including certain legal, accounting and other related expenses, which have been recorded in prepaid expenses and other current assets on this unaudited

+Upon completion of the Transactions, we will become the sole managing member of Baldwin Risk Partners, LLC.
 Although we will have a minority economic interest in Baldwin Risk Partners, LLC, we will have the sole voting interest in, and control the management of, Baldwin Risk Partners, LLC.
 As a result, we will consolidate the financial results of Baldwin Risk Partners, LLC and will report a noncontrolling interest related to the LLC Units held by the Pre-IPO LLC Members on our consolidated balance sheet.
 The computation of the noncontrolling interest following the consummation of this offering, based on the assumed initial public offering price, is as follows: